0xcert/framework/docs/api/wanchain.md

 ### complete()

-An `asynchronous` class instance `function` which waits until the mutation reaches the specified number of confirmations.
+An `asynchronous` class instance `function` which waits until a mutation reaches a specified number of confirmations.

 ::: tip
 Number of required confirmations is configurable through the provider instance.